 "Yeah, and if I hadn't."
 Alto faltered a moment, his eyes downcast.

 "You think his contact is going to just let that shit go.
 If he was giving coordinates out for drone strikes, he's a CIA asset.
 They will be crawling up our ass this time tomorrow."

 "If I hadn't, they would have killed us all.
 I do what I have to do.
 I kept us all alive.
 If I hesitated for one fucking second, we would have been made.
 You just keep your fucking emotions in check, gringo; we can't risk it now, not here.
 We will die out here unless we become who we are pretending to be."

 Adrian stared at Alto.
 "Para mis hermanos?
 For my brothers?
 That's what you said.
 You were getting revenge for your Maras.
 You are in too deep, man, and I am not gonna go down because you can't make that distinction."

 "I have to play the part.
 So do you, go to your fucking room and keep your head down until they make contact."

 "You can't just-"

 "You don't know what the fuck you're talking about.
 I have given everything I have to this.
 I have become everything I hate, and there is no redemption for me.
 I am gonna get us through this, and then you won't have to see me again.
 But don't pretend to know why I do what I do, and never put me on the wrong side."

 "This isn't over, Alto."
 Adrian flashed him a cold stare as he walked out of the room.

 Alto closed the door behind him.
 Malkov was going to get them all killed.
-He stood in front of the bathroom mirror staring at his reflection.
-He was right; he had become as bad as the men he was here to put away.
-Mara Salvatrucha, maybe he was extracting vengeance for the Maras who had been killed.
-Had he really gone this far down the rabbit hole?
+He stood in front of the bathroom mirror, staring at his reflection.
+Adrian was right; he had become as bad as the men he was here to put away.
+Mara Salvatrucha, maybe he was exacting vengeance for the Maras, who had been killed.
+Had he gone this far down the rabbit hole?
 This was it for him, one last chance at redemption.
 He just had to stay alive long enough.